 Finally, you can also use permethrin or buy clothing pretreated with it.
 Permethrin is a pesticide used to treat clothing and should only be used in areas where disease-carrying insects are plentiful.
 Do not put permethrin directly on your skin.
 The Illinois Department of Health recommends permethrin for use against ticks [source: Illinois Department of Health].

 If you use an insect repellent, take a shower afterward so that it doesn't linger on the body.
 And wash any clothes to which you applied repellent or permethrin.

-For more information about staying safe outdoors, look over the links on the next page.
+For more information about staying safe outdoors, look over the links below.

 Related HowStuffWorks Articles